cmathews393/spotify-to-plex/README.md

 Using https://github.com/pkkid/python-plexapi, https://github.com/spotipy-dev/spotipy, and the requests library.

 # <h3>Upcoming Planned Features</h3>

+See the <a href=https://trello.com/b/PGhCi2Ws/spotiplex-roadmap>Trello Board</a> for more details

 <br>
 1).
 Packaging an exe for easier Windows deployments
 <br>